Michael Greenberger, JD

 Since July 2001, Michael Greenberger has been a professor at the

-University of Maryland School of Law, where he teaches a course entitled
+University of Maryland Francis King Carey School of Law, where he teaches

-Professor Greenberger serves as the Technical Advisor to the United
+Professor Greenberger has served as the Technical Advisor to the United

 Nations Commission of Experts of the President of the UN General